-Action Status Comment Anchor accountability in the Board of Directors \checkmark The ultimate responsibility for complying with the Transparency Act, and Human Rights lies with Prosafe's Board of Directors.
+Action Status Comment Anchor accountability in the Board of Directors $\bigcirc$ The ultimate responsibility for complying with the Transparency Act, and Human Rights lies with Prosafe's Board of Directors.
 Human Rights policy was implemented in 2022 to demonstrate our commitment.
-Launch a stand-alone Human Rights Policy \checkmark Anchor in the Internal Management System (IMS) \checkmark Procurement and supply chain management documentation has been updated to include references to Human Rights due diligence.
+Launch a stand-alone Human Rights Policy $\bigcirc$ Anchor in the Internal Management System (IMS) $\oslash$ Procurement and Supply Chain Management documentation has been updated to include references to Human Rights due diligence.
 ASVQ has been updated in the Integrated Management System.
-Additional questions about human rights and labour standards included in the company's Approved Supplier Verification Questionnaire √ Completed and updated in the Integrated Management System Build employee awareness and competence by the rollout of an e-learning program with a focus on human rights and labour standards - Underway, currently sourcing a provider of an e-learning course.
-Update requirements to suppliers and business associates \checkmark Map suppliers and business associates \checkmark Ongoing process for existing and new Suppliers.
-Perform Supplier risk assessment in line with OECD guidelines - Ongoing process for existing and new Suppliers.
-Perform Supplier audits focusing specifically on human rights and labour standards.
-X Audits focusing on human rights will be completed based on the results of the supplier evaluation and risk assessments.
-Planning to commence audits during 2023.
-Initiate required actions to stop, prevent or reduce any negative impact or damage Х Will be initiated based on the results of the Worldfavor analysis and/or supplier audits.
-Monitor implementation and results X Actions to be defined following supplier audits/recommendations Report in the annual ESG report \checkmark
+Additional questions about Human Rights and Labour Standards included in the company's Approved Supplier Verification Questionnaire $\otimes$ Completed and updated in the Integrated Management System Build employee awareness and competence by the rollout of an e-learning program with a focus on human rights and labour standards $\oslash$ E-learning course "Respecting Human Rights" has been rolled out and is required to be completed by all Prosafe employees and third party/agency employees.
+Update requirements to suppliers and business associates $\bigcirc$ Map suppliers and business associates $\bigcirc$ Ongoing process for existing and new Suppliers.
+Perform supplier risk assessment in line with OECD guidelines Ongoing process for existing and new suppliers.
+Perform Supplier audits focusing specifically on Human Rights and Labour Standards. ⊘ We have included more detailed questions relating to Human Rights and Labour Standards in our annual Supplier Audits.
+We will continue to develop this further in 2025.
+Initiate required actions to stop, prevent or reduce any negative impact or damage $\bigcirc$ Will be initiated based on the results of the Transparency & Due Diligence questionnaire and/or supplier audits.
+Monitor implementation and results $\oslash$ Actions can be defined and tracked following supplier audits/ recommendations Report in the annual ESG report $\bigcirc$